 Founded by Chris McGill, Rebel Reel Cine Club is a pop-up cinema with a difference.
 Screening cult classics and hidden gems – from 20th-century films to bold new releases – McGill’s club brings cinephiles from across the UK to brilliant, offbeat locations to celebrate the joy of film with screenings, events, and more.
 Previous Rebel Reel Cine Club happenings have seen everything from horror classic Nosferatu shown in a medieval tower, 1960s crime drama The Small World of Sammy Lee projected above the Blue Posts in Soho – which features in the film and once served as a rehearsal space for the Rolling Stones – and even a screening on Dungeness Beach near artist Derek Jarman’s famous home, Prospect Cottage.
 Alongside these events, Rebel Reel Cine Club also hosts talks and spotlights the best in “music, short films, images, food and drink.”

-Open to all, this Thursday, AnOther and Rebel Reel Cine Club are co-hosting a screening of Jean-Luc Godard’s scathing 1967 satire, Weekend, at the Archway Tavern in London.
+This Thursday, AnOther and Rebel Reel Cine Club are co-hosting a screening of Jean-Luc Godard’s scathing 1967 satire, Weekend, at the Archway Tavern in London.
 The evening will see a performance from DJ Helene De Joie and attendees will be gifted a Rebel Reel x 6876 tote bag and a copy of the Spring/Summer 2022 issue of AnOther – sign up below for your chance to win a pair of tickets.

 In celebration of the partnership, here McGill presents a curation of stylish, anarchic, original and cult films to either stream from home or watch IRL at forthcoming Rebel Reel events: